LuiseFreese/trainingsplan/README.md

 ## How It Works

-1. **Reading the Excel File**: The application uses the `xlsx` library to read the Excel file located in the `assets` folder.
+1. The application uses the `xlsx` library to read the Excel file located in the `assets` folder.
-2. **Parsing the Data**: The data from the Excel file is parsed to extract the dates, titles, and descriptions of the training sessions.
+2. The data from the Excel file is parsed to extract the dates, titles, and descriptions of the training sessions.
-3. **Generating ICS File**: The `ics` library is used to create an ICS file with events for each training session.
+3. The `ics` library is used to create an ICS file with events for each training session.
-4. **Serving the ICS File**: The application uses `express` to create a server that provides an endpoint to download the generated ICS file.
+4. The application uses `express` to create a server that provides an endpoint to download the generated ICS file.

 ## Installation